 - are age appropriate.

 To get a sense of overall quality, you can also check content, messages and characters, and avoid TV, movies and videos that:

 - celebrate violence, bad attitudes, unhealthy eating, gambling and other antisocial activities

-- have ideas or story elements that are too mature or complex for children to understand.
+- have ideas or story elements that are too mature or complex for young children to understand.